 So, how do you apply the dressing?
 It's simple, try and apply the dressing evenly in thin coats, almost like you are painting, using the sponge to simply wipe it on the sidewall.
 It should be noted that you should also allow the tyre dressing to dry before you drive your vehicle.
 This may seem obvious, but just to be on the safe side.

 3. CLEAN YOUR TYRES WHILE WASHING YOUR VEHICLE

 This tip is as simple as it sounds.
 Start off by cleaning your wheels and tyres as these usually tend to be the dirtiest part of your vehicle.
-In doing this, it will help to prevent you from splattering dirt on your clean vehicle.
-If you wash your vehicle after your tyres, then this allows you to rinse off any excess that maybe lingering on your vehicle’s paint.
+Doing this, will help to prevent you from splattering dirt on your clean vehicle.
+If you wash your vehicle after your tyres, then this allows you to rinse off any excess that may be lingering on your vehicle's paint.

 So it's no doubt that your wheels and tyres are likely to be covered in all sorts of dirt not to mention brake dust.
 It may sound like nothing but this dust can actually create small scratches on your vehicles paintwork and this is why that it's crucially important that you use a different bucket to clean your wheels and tyres when cleaning your vehicle.
 Keep all of your cleaning equipment for your wheels and tyres separate from that you clean the rest of your vehicle with.